 Did You Know?

-[repeated line when someone calls Sheldon crazy
+[repeated line when someone accuses Sheldon of being crazy

-I'm not crazy!
-My mother had me tested.
+I'm not crazy.
+My mother had me tested!

 One of the final cards to appear in the credit sequence is the vanity card for Chuck Lorre Productions.
 In keeping with his practice on "Dharma and Greg" and "Two and a Half Men", there is a different message on the card each week, written by Chuck Lorre himself.
 See more

 Performed by Barenaked Ladies